bellons91/personal-tech-notes/azure/Azure Virtual Machines.md

   - Azure VM
 ---

-VMs provide [[iaas]] in the form of a **virtualized server**.
+VMs provide [[Infrastructure-as-a-Service]] in the form of a **virtualized server**.
 You don't have to handle physical hardware, but you still need to configure, update, and maintain the software that runs on the VM.

 You can create and provision a VM by selecting a preconfigured **VM image**.
 An image is a template used to create a VM and may already include an OS and other software, like development tools or web hosting environments.